M. Kristeen Hand

 Wyoming personal injury attorney M. Kristeen Hand was born and raised in Wyoming.
 After obtaining her undergraduate degree in zoology/physiology from the University of Wyoming, she worked for two years as an aide to a U.S. senator in Washington D.C.
 In 2001, Kristeen graduated from the University of Wyoming College of Law with honors, then clerked for the Tenth Circuit Court of Appeals and the Natrona County District Court of Wyoming before joining The Spence Law Firm in 2003.
 In 2011, she became a partner at the firm.

-Since joining the firm, Kristeen has represented clients injured or killed while working for big industries, including drilling rigs, big oil and gas companies, saw mills, and pharmaceutical manufacturing plants.
-She has represented clients catastrophically injured or killed in car, truck, and passenger bus collisions, and in cases involving medical negligence and defamation.
+In her time with The Spence Law Firm, Kristeen has successfully represented a number of clients who were injured or had family members who were killed while working for big industries, including refineries, drilling rigs, oil and gas companies, construction sites, salt water disposal sites, pharmaceutical manufacturing plants, and saw mills.
+She has successfully obtained numerous multi-million dollar settlements for individuals who were catastrophically injured or had a loved one killed in a car, truck, or bus collision and has successfully represented clients in cases involving medical malpractice and defamation.